centria/tietokannat/src/content/suunnittelu.md

 Tietokantakaavio on graafinen esitys tietokannasta, jossa jokainen taulu on laatikko joka sisältää taulun nimen ja sarakkeet listana.
 Viittaukset rivien välillä näytetään yhteyksinä laatikoiden välillä.

-A database diagram is a graphical representation of a database, where every table is a box containing the name of the table and the columns as a list.
-The refences between the rows are shown as connections between the boxes.

 Tietokantakaavion piirtämiseen on monia vähän erilaisia tapoja.
 Seuraava kaavio on luotu netissä olevalla työkalulla [https://dbdiagram.io/](https://dbdiagram.io/d):

 ![Database diagram of a simple three table Database](https://raw.githubusercontent.com/centria/databases/master/src/images/diagram_new.png)